 Faculty willing to give educational talks in Boston and surrounding communities about prevention, brain health, warning signs for Alzheimer’s disease and opportunities for clinical trials.

-Biography: Rebecca Amariglio is a clinical neuropsychologist at Brigham and Women’s Hospital and the Massachusetts General Hospital and Assistant Professor in Neurology at Harvard Medical School.
+Rebecca Amariglio is a clinical neuropsychologist at Brigham and Women’s Hospital and the Massachusetts General Hospital and Assistant Professor in Neurology at Harvard Medical School.
 Her work focuses on using sensitive subjective and objective cognitive tools in the early detection of Alzheimer’s disease.
 After completing her doctoral degree at the University of New Mexico, she trained as an intern at Yale School of Medicine and as a post-doctoral fellow at Brigham and Women’s Hospital and Massachusetts General Hospital.
-She is a recipient of the New Investigator Research Grant by the Alzheimer’s Association and the NIH Mentored Patient-Oriented Research Career Development Award.
+Her work is funded by the NIH and the Alzheimer’s Association.

-Translational Neurology Head of the Interdisciplinary Brain Center at Massachusetts General Hospital, Harvard Medical School.
+Translational Neurology Head of the Interdisciplinary Brain Center, Massachusetts General Hospital, Harvard Medical School.

 Dr. Arnold has conducted longstanding research on neurodegenerative disease pathology and molecular biomarkers in relation to cognitive decline and psychiatric syndromes in late life and has led broad clinical and translational research programs.
 He has authored over 250 scientific articles, reviews and chapters.
 Specific scientific interests include biomarkers for clinical trials in aging and dementias, metabolic and vascular risk factors for dementia and protective factors that account for cognitive resilience in aging.

 Attending physician and scientist, Department of Neurology, Massachusetts General Hospital

 Assistant in Neurology, Harvard Medical School.